theemani/theemani/README.md

 # Manuel Oni

 ## 🌟 About Me
-I'm currently pursuing a Software Engineering Diploma and have recently completed an intensive 16-week bootcamp focused on Software Engineering Fundamentals.
+I have recently completed an intensive 16-week bootcamp focused on Software Engineering Fundamentals.
 My journey into the world of coding has been thrilling, and I'm excited to continue developing my skills and contributing to impactful projects.

 ## 🛠 Skills & Technologies
 - **Programming Languages**: Python